Skip to main content

 What are the Benefits of Greek Life?

-Career Networking:
+Lifelong Friends & Career Networking:

+Having a support system of sisters gives members a family away from home and eases the transition to post-graduate life.
 All inter/national sororities and fraternities have networking systems in place to help members connect to others in their career path.
 Local alumnae associations are great contacts for internships, references, and prospective job interviews.

 Community Service & Philanthropy:

-Every Greek organization includes a component of doing service for others.
 Each year Rutgers Greeks raise money and provide hands-on service to benefit national and local philanthropies.
 Visit the Office of Fraternity & Sorority Affairs website to learn more about each organizations service stats for the previous semester.

 What are the requirements to join?

-What are the costs associated with joining?
+What are the costs associated with membership?

 What is Recruitment?